recklessPaul94/test/README.md

 My FlaskApplication.py is the soul of the project.
 This is the file that is run on server start-up to initalize all the classes and render the homepage

+In order to start the project you need to run this file and the whole project will be loaded.
+Then go to http://localhost:8080 to access the homepage of this project.

 # Phase 1 Search